-Awareness of audience may include:

-- audience interlocutor or group

-- clarifying where required, responding to questions

-- use of visual aids or other supports as an aid to meaning

-- requests for clarification, such as

-- Can you say that again?
+Simple cohesive devices may include: use of cohesive devices to sequence and explain information, such as first, then... finallyother linguistic cues to explain, sequence ideas or steps supporting materials, such as photos, notes on a board audience - interlocutor or group clarifying where required, responding to questions use of visual aids or other supports as an aid to meaning requests for clarification, such as Can you say that again?

 - Sorry, I didn't get that

 - Do you mean this one?

 - Like this?